International law: Labour law

 International labour law is generally defined as "the substantive rules of law established at the international level and the procedural rules relating to their adoption and implementation".
 It operates primarily through the International Labor Organization (ILO), a UN agency with the mission of protecting employment rights which was established in 1919.
-The ILO has a constitution setting out a number of aims, including regulating work hours and labour supply, protecting workers and children and recognising equal pay and the right to free association, as well as the Declaration of Philadelphia of 1944, which re-defined the purpose of the ILO.
+The ILO has a constitution setting out a number of aims, including regulating work hours and labour supply, protecting workers and children and recognising equal pay and the right to free association, as well as the Declaration of Philadelphia of 1944, which redefined the purpose of the ILO.
 The 1998 Declaration on Fundamental Principles and Rights at Work further binds ILO member states to recognise fundamental labour rights including free association, collective bargaining and eliminating forced labour, child labour and employment discrimination.

 The ILO have also created labour standards which are set out in their conventions and recommendations.
 Member states then have the choice as to whether or not to ratify and implement these standards.
 The secretariat of the ILO is the International Labour Office, which can be consulted by states to determine the meaning of a convention, which forms the ILO's case law.
 Although the Right to Organise Convention does not provide an explicit right to strike, this has been interpreted into the treaty through case law.
 The UN does not specifically focus on international labour law, although some of its treaties cover the same topics.
 Many of the primary human rights conventions also form part of international labour law, providing protection in employment and against discrimination on the grounds of gender and race.